A formula for the Euler class of foliations

 \bl Let $s$ be a sector of a branched surface $\mathcal B$.
 Let $m$ be the maw vector field on the boundary of $s$.
 Suppose $X$ is a smooth vector field with isolated zeroes in $s$ that coincides with $m$ on $\partial s$.
-Then where $e(Ts,m)\in H^2(s,\partial s)\cong \Z$ is the relative Euler class of the tangent bundle of $s$ relative to the boundary section $m$. \el \bp Consider $s$ as a surface with corners by introducing two right angles on $\partial s$ for every double vertex as in Figure~\ref{fig: corners} right, where we have slightly isotoped $m$ so that each edge of $\partial s$ is either transverse or tangent to it.
+Then \el \bp Consider $s$ as a surface with corners by introducing two right angles on $\partial s$ for every double vertex as in Figure~\ref{fig: corners} right, where we have slightly isotoped $m$ to be tangent to the new edges of $\partial s$.
+Apply the same modification to $X$ so that it coincides with the modified $m$ in a neighbourhood of $\partial s$.
 Call $\partial _\tau s$ the union of the new edges of $\partial s$ which are tangent to $m$.
-Slightly modify $X$ too in a neighbourhood of $\partial s$ so to coincide with the new $m$.
-Consider the smooth surface $ds=s\cup\bar s$ (without corners) obtained by doubling $s$ along $\partial _\tau s$, as in Figure \ref{fig: doubling}.
-Here $\bar s$ indicates $s$ with opposite orientation.
-Let $\bar X$ be the vector field on $\bar s$ equal to $-X$ on each point of $\bar s$.
-The vector fields $X$ and $\bar X$ patch together in $ds$ to a well defined vector field $dX$ transverse to the boundary.
-By construction $\iota_X=\iota_{\bar X}$.
-The Poincar\'e--Hopf Theorem implies As $\chi(ds)=2\chi(s)-|\partial_\tau s|=2\chi(s)-dc(s),$ the proof follows. \ep
+Consider the smooth surface $ds=s\cup\bar s$ obtained by doubling $s$ along $\partial _\tau s$, as in Figure \ref{fig: doubling}.
+Let $\overline X$ be the vector field on $\bar s$ equal to $-X$ on each point of $\bar s$.
+The vector fields $X$ and $\overline X$ patch together to a well-defined vector field $dX$ on $ds$ transverse to the boundary.
+By construction $\iota_X=\iota_{\overline X}$.
+The Poincar\'e--Hopf Theorem implies The proof follows by the fact that $\chi(ds)=2\chi(s)-|\partial_\tau s|=2\chi(s)-dc(s).$ \ep

-Now, we define the graph candidate to represent the Poincar\'e dual of the Euler class of a foliation carried by the branched surface $\mathcal B$.